Glen Grunwald: Toronto civic activism

 Grunwald later became the president and CEO of the Toronto Board of Trade, the largest local business organization in Canada, and is heavily involved in both the business and social communities of Toronto.
 In addition to his work at the Board of Trade, he sat on the board of governors at George Brown College, the board of directors at the Greater Toronto Marketing Alliance, and the board of the Toronto City Summit Alliance.
 He was further involved with the Centre for Addiction and Mental Health, as well as Canada Basketball.

 New York Knicks

 On September 28, 2006, Grunwald accepted a job as vice president for basketball operations for the New York Knicks, again working with Isiah Thomas.
 Grunwald was named interim GM for Knicks on June 4, 2011, taking over from Donnie Walsh.

 On April 24, 2012, the Knicks promoted Grunwald to (permanent) general manager and executive vice president of basketball operations.

 In September, 2013, Grunwald was replaced as general manager by Steve Mills, and reassigned by the Knicks to serve as an advisor to Mills.

 McMaster University

 On August 7, 2014, he was named director of athletics at McMaster University in Hamilton, Ontario.
 He left the position in August 2018 to take a role with the Memphis Grizzlies.

 Personal

 Grunwald came to Toronto in 1994 and obtained his Canadian citizenship in 1999.
-He is married and has three children named Gabe, Emma and Willis.
+He is married to former Toronto Sun columnist and lawyer Heather Bird.
+He has three children named Gabe, Emma and Willis.